Clean-CaDET/challenges/README.md

 # Supplementary Maintainability Challenges
 This repository hosts examples of maintainability challenges for our ITS specialized in code maintainability.
-It is referenced in the paper _An Intelligent Tutoring System to Support Code Maintainability Skill Development_, submitted to _IEEE Transactions on Learning Technologies_ for revision.
+It is referenced in the paper _An Intelligent Tutoring System to Support Code Maintainability Skill Development_, submitted to _IEEE Transactions on Learning Technologies_ for consideration.

 The repository has three maintainability challenges.
 Each consists of the starting code (in the .CS file) and a README.md that includes: